mhos/puzzle-game-ha/README.md

 ### Voice Commands Not Working
 - Verify the blueprint automation is enabled
-- Ensure View Assist is properly configured
+- Ensure your assist satellite is properly configured
+- Check Home Assistant logs for automation errors

+### Game Stops Unexpectedly
+- The game should now automatically prompt you if you don't respond
+- If it still stops, check if the automation is being triggered in the logs

 ---